ninaleo/ransut-core/docs/10-Project-management/project-contract.md

-# Template - Project Contract
+# Template of Project Contract

 AGREEMENT ON STUDENT PROJECT COOPERATION